 [END FIGURE 6.12 HERE]

-The ERF based on primary CO2 emissions is slightly lower than the abundance-based estimate (section 7.3.2.1) because the abundance-based ERF combines the effect of primary CO2 emissions and a small additional secondary contribution from atmospheric oxidation of CH4, CO, and VOCs (4%) of fossil origin, consistent with AR5 findings.
+The ERF based on primary CO2 emissions is slightly lower than the abundance-based estimate (Section 7.3.2.1) because the abundance-based ERF combines the effect of primary CO2 emissions and a small additional secondary contribution from atmospheric oxidation of CH4, CO, and VOCs (4%) of fossil origin, consistent with AR5 findings.

-Ozone depleting substances, such as N2O and halocarbons, cause a reduction in stratospheric ozone, which affects ozone and OH production in the troposphere through radiation UV changes (and thus affect methane).
-They also have indirect effects on aerosols and clouds (Karset et al., 2018) since changes in oxidants induce changes in the oxidation of aerosol precursors.
+Ozone-depleting substances, such as N2O and halocarbons, cause a reduction in stratospheric ozone, which affects ozone and OH production in the troposphere through radiation UV changes (and thus affect methane).
+They also have indirect effects on aerosols and clouds (Karset et al., 2018), since changes in oxidants induce changes in the oxidation of aerosol precursors.

-The net ERF from N2O emissions is estimated to be 0.24 (0.13 to 0.34) W m-2, which is very close to the abundance-based estimate of 0.21 W m-2 (Section 7.3.2.3).
-The indirect contributions from N2O are relatively minor with negative (methane lifetime) and positive (ozone and clouds) effects nearly compensating each other.
-Emissions of halogenated compounds, including CFCs and HCFCs, were assessed as very likely causing a net positive ERF in the AR5.
-However recent studies (Morgenstern et al., 2020; O’Connor et al., 2021; Thornhill et al., 2021a) find strong adjustments in Southern Hemisphere aerosols and clouds such that the very likely range in the emission based ERF for CFC + HCFCs + HFCs now also include negative values.
+The net ERF from N2O emissions is estimated to be 0.24 (0.13 to 0.34) W m–2, which is very close to the abundance-based estimate of 0.21 W m–2 (Section 7.3.2.3).
+The indirect contributions from N2O are relatively minor with negative (methane-lifetime) and positive (ozone-and-cloud) effects nearly compensating each other.
+Emissions of halogenated compounds, including CFCs and HCFCs, were assessed as very likely causing a net-positive ERF in the AR5.
+However, recent studies (Morgenstern et al., 2020; O’Connor et al., 2021; Thornhill et al., 2021b) find strong adjustments in Southern Hemisphere aerosols and clouds, such that the very likely range in the emission based ERF for CFC + HCFCs + HFCs now also include negative values.